enso-org/enso/doc/style-guides/rust.md

 We use the following rules for the amount of vertical space separating various constructs in the source:

-- 2 blank lines after the imporst
+- 3 blank lines after imports.
+- 3 blank lines before each section.
-- 2 blank lines before each section
+- 2 blank lines before each sub-section.
-- 1 blank line before and after sub-section
+- 1 blank line after each section / sub-section.
-- 1 blank line before functions / structures / impls
+- 1 blank line before functions / structures / impls.
-- 1 blank line at the end of the file
+- 1 blank line at the end of the file.

+Please note that the spacing 'overlaps', in that if multiple rules, you should take the maximum of the spacings that apply.
+For example, if you have a section following the imports, you only use three lines of spacing.

 ### Multi-Line Expressions
 In an ideal world, all expressions in the code should be a single line.
 This is